Here are answers to some frequently asked questions about the Upward Bound program:

 A: Upward Bound provides academic support to high school students so they may complete high school, enroll in college, and successfully obtain a college degree.
 Funded by the U.S. Department of Education’s TRIO Programs division, qualifying participants come from families who meet federal income guidelines, or are first-generation college students.
 Upward Bound was established by the Federal Economic Opportunity Act of 1964 and the Higher Education Act of 1965.
 It was considered part of the War on Poverty program of US President Lyndon B Johnson.

 Q: Who is eligible to participate?

-A: Participants must attend Alleghany County, Ashe County, Avery County, Freedom, Watauga County, or West Wilkes High Schools and be in 9th or 10th grade at time of application.
+A: Participants must attend Alleghany County, Ashe County, Avery County, Freedom, McDowell, Watauga County, or West Wilkes High Schools and be in 9th or 10th grade at time of application.
 Students must demonstrate the desire to attend college, and be the first generation in his/her family to go to college and/or come from a modest-income household.
 Students must also have academic needs as determined by an Upward Bound Academic Coordinator.

 Q: How much does it cost to join Upward Bound?

 A: All services provided to Upward Bound students, including the six-week summer programs, trips, and tutoring services, are provided free of charge.
 There is no cost to families.

 Q: When and how are new participants selected?